Chuck Hagel: 2008 presidential election

 In the 2008 presidential election, Hagel was seen as a likely choice to hold a top cabinet position in a future John McCain or Barack Obama administration.
 In 2006, McCain told The New York Times that he would be "honored to have Chuck with me in any capacity.
 He'd make a great Secretary of State."

 Hagel was rumored to be a possible running mate for vice president for then Senator Barack Obama, in his 2008 presidential campaign.
 On June 20, 2008, Hagel said he would consider running with Obama if offered the VP spot, though he added that he did not believe that Obama would pick him for the position.
 At the time he also was mentioned as a potential United States Secretary of Defense to succeed incumbent Robert Gates in the Obama administration.
 Hagel said that he would consider serving if asked.

 Hagel and Senator John McCain were close friends until 2007 when they diverged regarding Iraq policy; Hagel did not endorse McCain for President in the 2008 Republican primaries or in the general election.
 Explaining his reason for not endorsing John McCain in the 2008 election, Hagel told The New Yorker, "In good conscience, I could not enthusiastically—honestly—go out and endorse him, when we so fundamentally disagree on the future course of our foreign policy and our role in the world."
 In August 2008, Hagel indicated that he would not endorse either candidate or get involved in their campaigns.

 Retirement from U.S. Senate

 During his first campaign, Hagel indicated that, were he to be elected, he would retire in 2008 after two terms in the Senate.
 In August 2004 Hagel acknowledged that he was considering a presidential campaign in 2008.
 In 2006 he cooperated with Charlyne Berens who wrote a biography titled Chuck Hagel: Moving Forward.
 On September 10, 2007, Hagel announced that he would retire and not seek a third term.
+Hagel also remains the last person to serve two full terms in Nebraska's Class 2 Senate seat.
 He also declined to run for president in 2008.
 He decided to go into academia.